How to survive freshers’ week

 Don't try to reinvent yourself at university

-You may have always dreamed of becoming a rapper or a health and fitness guru.
+You might have always dreamed of becoming a rapper or a health and fitness guru.
 But it's best to hold off on the impersonations for now.

 Likewise, telling stories about your life back home is a great way to break the ice and make new friends.
 But try to stick to what's actually true, or it'll come back to bite you.